Draed/doctum_helper/readme.md

 - Now the doctum_helper alias `dh` might be available, see [below doctum_helper usage](#doctum_helper-usage)

-### doctum_helper usage
+### doctum_helper (dh) usage

 - To start the program, just launch `dh` in the terminal and follow the instructions

-## temp features

-- prevent writing existing json file course
-- add a feature to edit json file ?
-- add a completion custom for task description :
+- completion is available for 3 questions :
-    - read article
-    - watch video
+    - Enter the path for the new new doctum course
-    - ...
+    - Enter the tag
+    - Enter the task description